-Autumn Hill Books began 2005 with a small but important goal: to bring more contemporary world literature to the English language market, where literature in translation is still woefully scarce.
+Autumn Hill Books began in 2005 with a small but important goal: to bring more contemporary world literature to the English language market, where literature in translation is still woefully scarce.

 After long consultations with colleagues in Iowa’s International Program, and at colleges and universities around the United States, AHB released its first title, A Castle in Romagna, which was selected for the Small Press Distribution program by the Independent Book Publishers Association, giving our press that most precious and hard to come by commodity: distribution.